Aloha Wela Wela, Charley Stoddard!

 Early in his career, Stoddard mailed copies of his poems to his favorite authors, fishing for compliments from the most famous writers in the English language.
 These included literary lords of New England—Emerson, Longfellow, Holmes—and British eminences like Alfred Tennyson and Charles Darwin.
 “I was hoping against hope the attention of the immortals.”
 Incredibly most replied.
 Emerson enjoyed his poems: “I am much touched with them, and I think so well of their superior skill and tone that I would hear with pain that you discontinued writing.”
 Tennyson said simply, “I have read your verses and I liked them.”
 Herman Melville was “quite struck” by a certain piece.
 Oliver Wendall Holmes warned him to use writing as “an apology for neglecting humbler and more steadily industrious pursuits.”
 Stoddard exchanged letters with his hero Walt Whitman for several years.
 Jack London revered Stoddard referring to him as Dad in his letters.
 He had a pen pal love affair with Yone Noguchi (poet and father of sculptor Isamu Noguchi).
 “I, I am a hero worshipper no more, I have met all my heroes!”
 Stoddard would later tell a house guest.

-Walt Whitman, Ada Clare, Robert Louis Stevenson and Mark Twain would have a profound impact on Charles Stoddard’s personal and professional life and all would shape Aimée Crocker’s irreverent world view directly and indirectly.
+Ada Clare, Walt Whitman, Mark Twain and Robert Louis Stevenson would have a profound impact on Charles Stoddard’s personal and professional life and all would shape Aimée Crocker’s irreverent world view directly and indirectly.

 In 1855, Stoddard’s family migrated to San Francisco from New York City when he was eleven.
 Stoddard began writing verses at a young age amid the growing literary climate of California.
 His first piece was published at aged nineteen in The Golden Era, then the chief literary organ west of the Rocky Mountains, under the pseudonym “Pip Pepperpod.”